Utsal20/wsuhack/README.md

 This is the Django API backend for the application my team built for CrimsonCode 2018, a hackathon in WSU, Pullman.

 Find the website here: http://newtonify.tsenguun.com/
-Check out the amazing UI, hit 'Copy' to get your answers in Latex format.
+Check out the amazing UI!
+Hit 'Copy' to get your answers in Latex format.

-Requirements:
+Requirements for backend:
 - Django
 - DjangoRestFramework
 - Sympy